-For BAC, the Inspection System (i) reads optically the MRTD, (ii) authenticates itself as Inspection System by means of Document Basic Access Keys.
-After successful authentication of the Inspection System the MRTD's chip provides read access to the logical MRTD by means of private communication (Secure Messaging) with this Inspection System according to [1], normative appendix 5.
+The Basic Access Control is a security feature which is mandatory supported by the TOE.
+The inspection system (i) reads optically the MRTD, (ii) authenticates itself as inspection system by means of Document Basic Access Keys.
+After successful authentication of the inspection system the MRTD's chip provides read access to the logical MRTD by means of private communication (Secure Messaging) with this inspection system [1], normative appendix 5.